JimDunphy/Stalwart-Tools/doc/certificate-management.md

 sudo chmod 600 /opt/stalwart/certs/privkey.pem  # Private key should be restrictive
 ```

-**Note:** Unlike sendmail, Stalwart does **not** reject certificates with overly permissive permissions (e.g., world-readable).
+**Note:** Stalwart does **not** reject certificates with overly permissive permissions (e.g., world-readable).
 However, best practice is to restrict private key access to 600.

 #### 3. Wrong File Path